 Part 45 of Shipping Wonders of the World was published on Tuesday 15th December 1936.

 This issue included a colour plate illustrating the Joseph Conrad.
 It previously appeared as the cover to part 14.
-The plate was attached to page 1421 of this part.

 Our cover this week is from an original specially painted for Shipping Wonders of the World by

 K M Sibley.
 It shows the homeward-bound Lochmonar at Gravesend, Kent.
 The Lochmonar was built in 1924 at Belfast by Harland and Wolff.
 Her gross tonnage is 9,412, her length is 485 ft 7 in, her breadth 62 ft 2 in and her depth 35 ft 6 in.
 She belongs to the Royal Mail Lines.

 Round the shores of Great Britain there re no fewer than 200 distinct types of coastal craft which are rapidly disappearing before the advent of the modern motor vessel.
 Whereas a few years ago British coastal waters were alive with the sails of the little fishing boats and coasters, to-day, save for the white canvas of the yachtsman in summer time, it is becoming a rare thing to see a sail.
 Now that the old types, which have behind them a thousand years and more of seafaring history, are disappearing so rapidly, they are inspiring an interest far greater than they ever did in the days of their prosperity.